 - 1. The Faculty offers Pre-Master's programmes to facilitate entry into a Faculty Master's degree programme. - 2.
-Students who enrol in the Pre-Master's programme in are registered in the Bachelor's degree programme in as referred to in Article 1.1.1. (possibly expand in the event of multiple Pre-Master's programmes). - 3.
+Students who enrol in the Pre-Masters programme in are registered for the Bachelor's degree programme as referred to in Article 1.1.1. (possibly expand in the event of multiple Pre-Master's programmes). - 3.
 The content and the student workload of the Pre-Master's programme are determined by the Admissions Board on a case-by-case basis. - 4.
 The Admissions Board of the desired Master's degree programme will decide whether students are admitted to the Pre-Master's programme. - 5.
-The Pre-Masters's programme must be completed within (the set timeframe). - 6.
-Further to Article 2.3.5, students may reregister for a Pre-Master's programme only if they have earned at least ECTS. - 7.
+Students must complete the Pre-Master's programme within (the set time frame). - 6.
+In addition to the previous paragraph, students may only re-register for a Pre-Master's programme if they have earned at least ECTS. - 7.
 The Board of Examiners of the Bachelor's degree programme as referred to in Article 1.1.1 has the authority to decide in matters concerning course units in the Pre-Master's programme. - 8.
-The stipulations concerning Pre-Master's programmes in the University of Groningen Regulations for Registration and Tuition Fees 2018-2019 apply.
+The stipulations concerning Pre-Master's programmes in the University of Groningen Regulations for Registration and Tuition Fees 2019-2020 apply.